 Just a warning: Many people come to Poland to teach for a semester and end up staying for years.
 It's just one of those places!

-Rent in Poland can be as low as €200 per month for a room in a shared flat, or even a private studio in a smaller city.
+Rent in Poland can be as low as €200 per month for a room in a shared flat.

 Public transport is excellent in Poland, so there’s no need to have a car.
 A monthly pass is around €25.